Tesla FSD (Supervised) / Autopilot

 Mercedes-Benz

-L3 Level 3 — Eyes-off, hands-off (within operational design domain)
+L3 (US rollout paused) Level 3 — Eyes-off, hands-off (within operational design domain) — US availability paused as of early 2026

-Where it works: Approved by the California DMV (Jun 2023) and Nevada (Jan 2023).
-Operates on certain limited-access highways, in daylight, at speeds up to 40 mph, behind a lead vehicle, in clear weather.
+Where it works: Was approved by the California DMV (Jun 2023) and Nevada (Jan 2023).
+Operated on certain limited-access highways, in daylight, at speeds up to 40 mph, behind a lead vehicle, in clear weather.
+Not being offered on the 2026 S-Class.

 Vehicles: EQS Sedan · S-Class